Watch Our FREE Training

 The Double Close

-In the double close, a wholesaler enters into a purchase and sale agreement but takes title, if only for an hour or day, etc. The double close requires dual closing costs but offers a bit of legal protection because the wholesaler is truly the seller and needs no license.
+In the double close, a wholesaler enters into a purchase and sale agreement but takes title, if only for an hour or a day, etc. The double close requires dual closing costs but offers a bit of legal protection because the wholesaler is truly the seller and needs no license.

 How To Comp Mobile Homes?